skttl/konstrukt-documentation/cards/count-cards.md

 Count cards allow you to define cards directly against the [collection](../collections/overview.md) configuration, providing a basic where clause to use in a count SQL statement.
 These work perfectly for simple data visualizations based on simple counts of entities in a collection.

-If you need to do more than a simple count, you'll want to take a look at the [complex cards](complex-cards.md) documentation.
+If you need to do more than a simple count, you'll want to take a look at the [custom cards](custom-cards.md) documentation.

 ## Adding a count card to a collection